This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 Conclusion

-This article mainly introduces some basic concepts and examples of code generation, as well as some simple applications.
-Code generation is a very powerful technology.
-If we only focus on the built-in features of programming languages, we often cannot meet some complex requirements.
+This article mainly introduced some basic concepts and examples of code generation, as well as some simple applications.
+Code generation is a very powerful technique.
+If we limit our perspective to only the built-in features of programming languages, many times we cannot fulfill complex requirements.
 If we broaden our perspective, we will unexpectedly discover a new world.
-This is one of the articles in the Reflection series, welcome to read other articles in the series!
+This is one article in a series on reflection; welcome to read other articles in the series!